Yoga’s Power to Build Community

 Yoga Studio Sangha

 How does a person find a community?
 Yoga classes offer one really easy way.
 Anyone can join.
 All you have to do is show up routinely at the same place prepared to reach for your toes.
 Pretty soon, you’re a regular.
 It’s like Cheers but without the barstools.

-Yoga can be one of those experiences, like summer camp, in which strong relationships are formed quickly through the shared experience of something intense.
+Yoga can be one of those experiences, like camping and travel, in which strong relationships are formed quickly through the shared experience of something intense.
 It can also work the long game by just allowing the same people to occupy the same space repeatedly over time.
 The potential for bonding is high because everyone there is letting their guard down by doing something that makes them feel at least a little bit vulnerable.
 Even the teachers and more experienced students are there to shed layers and be their truest selves.

 Of course, yoga studios can do things to specifically cultivate a community, which is good for business as well as for the students.
 Having a common space where students can sit before or after class helps.
 (Cheers with the barstools!).
 Teachers can help their students feel less isolated by asking them to lean over and introduce themselves to the person on the mat next door.
 Knowing your neighbour and breaking down the walls we put up around the edges of our mats are the ways in which connections are made.